K-Robin/GoEuropean/CONTRIBUTING.md

 - Why the alternative is a good alternative
 - Proof that the website is based in Europe (can be something as simple as info on the website).

-It will take time to verify and merge these as I need to run a script over them for compatability with Chrome and Firefox.
+It will take time to verify and merge these.